GameliKofiJerome/Twitter-Data-Wrangling-Project/README.md

 Create a 300-600 word written report called wrangle_report.pdf that briefly describes your wrangling efforts.
 This is to be framed as an internal document.
 Create a >250 word written report called act_report.pdf that communicates the insights and displays the visualization(s) produced from your wrangled data.
 This is to be framed as an external document, like a blog post or magazine article, for example.

-## Medium Blog on this Project

-You can also read my [blog](https://medium.com/@chisompromise/twitter-data-analysis-weratedogs-1fb8b65da7fa) post on this project and feel free to connect with me on [Linkedin](https://www.linkedin.com/in/chisom-promise/).